SatelliteShorelines/CoastSeg/README.md

 - A mapping extension for [CoastSat](https://github.com/kvos/CoastSat) using [Segmentation Zoo](https://github.com/Doodleverse/segmentation_zoo) models.
 - GUI interface to download satellite imagery using CoastSat from Google Earth Engine

-# this Project is Not Finished Yet
+# This Project is Not Finished Yet

 👷‍♀️Hi there!
 This package is still under active development.
 Feel free to contribute, but don't use this software expecting a finished product.